No Tags Found!

 From India, Mumbai

-This employee needs to be confirmed immediately as has completed the probation period successfully .
-The signed bond is at it's place and nothing to do with the confirmation, unless until there exists any clause!
+This employee needs to be confirmed immediately as he has completed the probation period successfully.
+The signed bond is in its place and has nothing to do with the confirmation, unless there exists any clause!

 From India, Mumbai